-Neonates that present with conjugated hyperbilirubinaemia may have a dilated common duct due to inspissated bile within it (haemolysis, TPN, cystic fibrosis).
+Neonates that present with conjugated hyperbilirubinaemia may have a dilated common duct due to inspissated bile within it (haemolysis, total parenteral nutrition [TPN], cystic fibrosis).
 The gallbladder may also contain inspissated bile/small calculi.

 The common duct may be up to 1 mm in a neonate and 6 mm in an adolescent.